biurad/php-framework/README.md

 ## 🔰 Introduction

 This project is structured using [Separation of Concerns][SOC] principle, instead of strictly following [MVC] design pattern.
-Providing modern and rapid development, with the flexibility to customized and use with any php library out there.
+ Which provides modern and rapid development, with the flexibility to customized and use with any php library out there.

 ## 🔥 Features